TopBiketoursPortugal/TopBikeToursPortugal/content/pages/day-tours/index.en.md

 language: en
 lang: en
 title: Day tours
-afterList: '## The best way to know Portugal is in a bicycle'
+afterList: "## The best way to know Portugal is in a bicycle"
 meta:
-  description: >-
+  description: Join a Porto bicycle tour or a full biking day in Douro Valley, in
-    Join a Porto bicycle tour or a full biking day in Douro Valley, in the montains , near the sea or river.
+    the montains , near the sea or river.
 Our guides will know all the history and good places to visit in Porto city.
 Let us guide you on a bicycle thru our beautiful Porto city.
-  keywords: >-
+  keywords: bike tours porto, oporto bicycle tours, porto bike tours, cycling in
-    bike tours porto, oporto bicycle tours, porto bike tours, cycling in porto, biking in porto
+    porto, biking in porto
   robots: INDEX
-  title: Bike tours Porto
+  title: Bike tours Porto | Top Bike Tours portugal
 feature:
   align: center
   image: /img/44817961982_440e783762_o.jpg